rouisinnocent/angular2-webpack-socket-seed/README.md

 Run `node server` in one console, then `webpack --watch` in another one.

-BrowserSync will open up a tab proxying your express server, and will reload the page after every webpack compilation.
+Open up the browser-sync proxy of your express server in the specified port (read the console, usually `http://localhost:3000`).
+It will reload the page after every webpack compilation (in watch mode).